-The majority of the government transfers for operations relate to the Municipal Sustainability Initiative (MSI) Operating grant, the Alberta Community Partnership (ACP) grant, the Agricultural Service Board (ASB) grant, and the Western Diversification grant.
-The MSI Operating and the ASB grant are based on prior year funding allocations.
-The ACP grant is based on funding agreements in place between the County and the Province.
-2017 saw an unexpected revenue when the Town and County Fire Departments joined together, resulting in a significant cash transfer to the County.
+The majority of the government transfers for operations relate to the Municipal Sustainability Initiative (MSI) Operating grant, the Canadian Community Building Fund (CCBF - previously known as federal gas tax fund) grant, and the Agricultural Service Board (ASB) grant.
+The MSI Operating, CCBF, and the ASB grant are based on prior year funding allocations.

 The investment income is based on previous years' interest and dividends received and was historically budgeted very conservatively.
-Starting in 2019, the prior years' figures and economic forecasts were weighted more heavily.
-With the recent decline in interest rates, the projection for 2020 has been reduced.
+Starting in 2022, the interest rates have had a significant increase with the increase in the bank's Prime Rate, therefore, with this increase, the County has increased its projections for the 2023 and upcoming budget years for investment income.